-A study by Prussia, Anderson, and Manz in 1998 Titled: “Self-leadership and performance outcomes: the mediating influence of self-efficacy” found that self-leadership strategies significantly enhance self-efficacy, which in turn improves performance outcomes.
-The findings highlight the importance of self-management training for managers, as self-management training leads to better decision-making, increased productivity, and reduced stress levels.
+Research supports this link.
+A 1998 study by Prussia, Anderson, and Manz, titled “Self-leadership and performance outcomes: The mediating influence of self-efficacy,” found that self-leadership strategies significantly enhance self-efficacy, which in turn improves performance outcomes.
+These findings reinforce the value of self-development in leadership, showing that managers who engage in self-management training achieve stronger decision-making, higher productivity, and reduced stress.

 1. Self-Motivation